Examining the evolution of the Supersoft X-ray Source RX J0513.9-6951: Conclusions

-In this work, we performed a spectral analysis of the supersoft X-ray source RX~J$0513.9-6951$, which was observed in X-rays by the \chandra~and \textit{XMM-Newton} telescopes during its optically low states, when the source exhibits maximum X-ray brightness.
+In this work, we performed a spectral analysis of the supersoft X-ray source RX~J$0513.9-6951$, which was observed in X-rays by the \chandra~and \xmm~telescopes during its optically low states, when the source exhibits maximum X-ray brightness.
 To describe the spectra we used a grid of the high-gravity hot LTE~model atmospheres, calculated by~\citet{Suleimanov_etal2024}.
-The grid is computed for~$\Teff$ in the range of~$100-1000\rm\, kK$ in steps of~$25\,\rm kK$.
+The grid was computed for~$\Teff$ in the range of~$100-1000\rm\, kK$ in steps of~$25\,\rm kK$.
 The $\dlg=\log\varg - \log\varg_{\rm Edd}$~parameter has eight values: $0.1, 0.2, 0.4, 0.6, 1.0, 1.4, 1.8$~and~$2.2$.
 We adopted the LMC~composition, with the hydrogen-helium mix set to solar and the abundance of heavy elements set to half-solar~$(A = 0.5)$.

-We performed two joint fits of the XMM~and~\chandra~spectra with different values of a common WD~mass parameter and then compared the results with theoretical $\Teff - \log\varg$ and $\Teff - L$ model curves.
-The fit positions correspond to $M=1.1\pm 0.1\,M_\sun$, which we adopted as the obtained WD~mass.
+We performed two joint fits of the \xmm~and~\chandra~spectra with different values of a common WD~mass parameter and then compared the results with theoretical $\Teff - \log\varg$ and $\Teff - L$ model curves.
+The fit positions correspond to $M=1.1\pm 0.1\,M_\sun$, which we adopt as the obtained WD~mass.

-Our analysis revealed the evolution of the~WD in RXJ0513: the photospheric radius of the~WD and its bolometric luminosity increase as the optical flux decreases, and vice versa.
+Our analysis reveal the evolution of the~WD in RXJ0513: the photospheric radius of the~WD and its bolometric luminosity increase as the optical flux decreases, and vice versa.
 This conclusion is based on studying the source's position on the~$\Teff- \log\varg$ plane, where the source lies below the stable-burning strip when it is optically bright.
 As its optical brightness decreases, RXJ0513 shifts towards the stable-burning strip.
-We also found the correlation between the photospheric WD~radius and the source magnitude in R-band, as well as between the bolometric luminosity and R-band magnitude.
-These results contradict the predictions of the contraction model, which is commonly used to explain the observed anti-correlation between soft X-ray and optical fluxes~\citep[see, e.g.][]{Reinsch_etal1996, Reinsch_etal2000, Southwell_etal1996}.
+We also find the correlation between the photospheric WD~radius and the source magnitude in R-band, as well as between the bolometric luminosity and R-band magnitude.
+These results contradict the predictions of the contraction model, which is commonly used to explain the observed anti-correlation between soft X-ray and optical fluxes~\citep[see e.g.][]{Reinsch_etal1996, Reinsch_etal2000, Southwell_etal1996}.
 This model predicts the opposite correlation between the WD~photospheric radius and its optical brightness.

 We propose an alternative model of~RXJ0513 periodicity based on the reprocessing model suggested by \citet{Suleimanov_etal2003}.
 In this model, efficient reprocessing of soft X-ray flux illuminating the accretion disc is achieved through multiple scattering of hard radiation in a system of optically thick~(in the soft X-ray band) gaseous blobs/clouds above the accretion disc, embedded in a disc wind or corona.
 These clouds may arise due to thermal instability in the matter above the disc, irradiated by far UV/soft X-ray flux.